When I visited the East Coast, Boston was high on my list of places I craved to visit.

-The Boston Trolley
+10.30am The Boston Trolley

-A trip on the Boston Trolley is value for time and money.
-For $36 you get a two day ticket to hop on and off 19 stops all over Boston and neighbouring Cambridge and Charlestown as well as a free ticket to the Boston Tea Party Ships and Museum.
+For $39.56 (when you buy online) you get a one day ticket to hop-on and off 19 stops all over Boston and neighbouring Cambridge and Charlestown as well as discounted admission to historic attractions.

 It truly is the best way to get a feel for the city whilst allowing you the flexibility to visit some of the best spots Boston has to offer.

 I highly recommend booking tours in advance, the last thing you want to be doing is waiting in line and wasting time exploring Boston.
 Take a look at some of the great tours on offer below: